 Deleted tasks will remain in the trash for 30 days before they’re permanently deleted.
 During that time, you can restore any task in the Trash to its original queue.

-Restore from the trash queue
+Restore from your account trash

 The Trash is located in the left hand panel in the same block as Inbox and Assignments.